monisio/SoftUni-Java-Cources-LabsAndExercises/README.md

-# SoftUni Java Cources LabsAndExercises
+# SoftUni Java Cources Labs And Exercises
 SoftUni - trainings and exercises.